HL7/fhircast-docs/input/pagecontent/3-6-1-DiagnosticReport-open.md

-### Event-name: diagnosticreport-open
+### Event-name: DiagnosticReport-open

 eventMaturity | [2 - Tested](3-1-2-eventmaturitymodel.html)

 ### Workflow

-A `diagnosticreport-open` request is posted to the Hub when a new or existing DiagnosticReport is opened by a Subscriber and established as the anchor context of a topic.
+A `DiagnosticReport-open` request is posted to the Hub when a new or existing DiagnosticReport is opened by a Subscriber and established as the anchor context of a topic.
 The `context` field MUST contain at least one `Patient` resource and the anchor context resource.

 #### Content Sharing Support

-If a Hub supports content sharing, when it distributes a `diagnosticreport-open` event the Hub associates a `context.versionId` with the anchor context.
-Subscribers MUST submit this `context.versionId` in subsequent [`diagnosticreport-update`](3-6-3-diagnosticreport-update.html) requests.
-If a Subscriber will neither make a [`diagnosticreport-update`](3-6-3-diagnosticreport-update.html) request or respond to [`diagnosticreport-update`](3-6-3-diagnosticreport-update.html) events, the `context.versionId` can be safely ignored.
+If a Hub supports content sharing, when it distributes a `DiagnosticReport-open` event the Hub associates a `context.versionId` with the anchor context.
+Subscribers MUST submit this `context.versionId` in subsequent [`DiagnosticReport-update`](3-6-3-DiagnosticReport-update.html) requests.
+If a Subscriber will neither make a [`DiagnosticReport-update`](3-6-3-DiagnosticReport-update.html) request or respond to [`DiagnosticReport-update`](3-6-3-DiagnosticReport-update.html) events, the `context.versionId` can be safely ignored.

 ### Context